inbzar/docs/apps/docs/content/modules/orders/swaps.md

 ---
-description: "Learn what swaps are, swap processes implemented in the Medusa backend, and a swap’s relation to other entities"
+description: "Learn what swaps are, swap processes implemented in the InBzar backend, and a swap’s relation to other entities"
 ---

 # Swaps Architecture Overview

-In this document, you’ll learn what swaps are, swap processes implemented in the Medusa backend, and a swap’s relation to other entities.
+In this document, you’ll learn what swaps are, swap processes implemented in the InBzar backend, and a swap’s relation to other entities.

 ## Overview

 After an order is created and fulfilled, the customer may need to replace an item they received with another.
 They can then create a swap, requesting to return an item they have in place for a new item.
 The swap, similar to an order, can then be paid, fulfilled, and more.

-The Medusa core provides the necessary implementation and functionalities that allow you to integrate swaps in your store and automate the Return Merchandise Authorization (RMA) flow.
+The InBzar core provides the necessary implementation and functionalities that allow you to integrate swaps in your store and automate the Return Merchandise Authorization (RMA) flow.

 ---